 Becoming a Successful Real Estate Agent

-Have a Backup Income Source
+Have a Backup Source of Income

 Build Your "Book of Business"

-Start Right With Technology and the Internet
+Start Right With Technology

-Some agents with many years in the business can continue to succeed due to referrals and past business over the years, you'll need to use your website and social networking to get a foothold with today's buyers and sellers.
+Some agents with many years in the business continue to succeed due to referrals and past business they've gathered over the years, but new agents need websites and social networking to get a foothold with today's buyers and sellers.